 photo: Rowland Scherman via Wikimedia Commons

 MLK Freedom March and Celebration

 Walk side by side with thousands in commemorating the Selma to Montgomery, Alabama marches as well as the Voting Rights Act of 1965 with a march from San Francisco’s Caltrain station to the Yerba Buena Gardens.
-This year’s theme is “The Urgency of Now.”
+This year’s theme is “We Are in This Together.”

 Where: March begins at Caltrain Station at 4th and King.